Alex222222222222/GitHubStars/data.md

 *   [DevToys-app/DevToysMac](https://github.com/DevToys-app/DevToysMac) - DevToys For mac

 *   [overtake/TelegramSwift](https://github.com/overtake/TelegramSwift) - Source code of Telegram for macos on Swift 5.0

+## Elm

+*   [eikek/docspell](https://github.com/eikek/docspell) - Assist in organizing your piles of documents, resulting from scanners, e-mails and other sources with miminal effort.

 ## TypeScript